 Training and development takes some time – but you can build an environment that promotes self-guided work, enabling this type of thinking in a straightforward way.

-Recently, I asked one of my favorite project managers how she became that indispensable team member, the person most in demand for the important projects.
-“I remember when we recruited you for the IT team”, I said, “you came to the table with this terrific base of knowledge.
+Recently, I asked one of my favorite project managers how she became that indispensable team member, the person most in demand for the critical projects.
+“I remember when we recruited you for the IT team,” I said.
+“You came to the table with this terrific base of knowledge.
 Where did you get that from?”

 To be clear – this is not something you can systematize away.
-It takes the right kind of person, with an innate sense of curiosity, self-confidence, and some basic Digital aptitude.
-Put those kind of people in the right environment, and you will be able to internally develop that critical Digital talent that is desperately sought after in the marketplace.
+It takes the right kind of person on the team, one with an innate sense of curiosity, self-confidence, and some basic digital aptitude.
+Put those kinds of people in the right environment, and you will be able to internally develop that critical digital talent that is desperately sought after in the marketplace.

 10 March, 2019